Maps4HTML/MapML-Proposal/README.md

 Contributions, advice and support from the following people are gratefully acknowledged:

-Benoît Chagnon, Brian Kardell, Michael SmithTM, Robert Linder, Joan Maso, Keith Pomakis, Gil Heo, Jérôme  Amelia Bellamy-Royds, Nic Chan, Nick Fitzsimmons, Simon Pieters, Tom Kralidis, Daniel Morissette, Chris Hodgson
+Benoît Chagnon, Brian Kardell, Michael<sup>tm</sup> Smith, Robert Linder, Joan Maso, Keith Pomakis, Gil Heo, Jérôme St-Louis,  Amelia Bellamy-Royds, Nic Chan, Nick Fitzsimmons, Simon Pieters, Tom Kralidis, Daniel Morissette, Chris Hodgson

 If I’ve forgotten to mention you, please open an issue.

 Errors and omissions are certainly my own; if you spot a correction needed in the above, please open an issue.